RELATED TOPICS

 I’m an experienced gamer or a cinephile, does this mean I’ll have a higher chance of succeeding?

 Making games or movies is something completely different than playing games or watching movies.
 If you fail to tell the difference, you might be in for a very rough ride.
-Playing games and watching movies is important to get to know the medium, but that is not where our focus is.
-Everything we teach relates to what happens behind the screens.
+Playing games and watching movies is certainly useful in order to understand the medium, how certain techniques or mechanics interact and how you can implement them in your own designs, but make sure to prioritize your schoolwork.

 How do I know that I have the right profile for DAE?

 There is only a very limited amount of schools worldwide that offer the same level of education as we do.
-If you compare DAE with playing football, we are not playing on a local level, we are playing in the Champions League.
-This means that DAE is the digital equivalent of top sport where the bar is set high.
+If you compare DAE with playing soccer, we are not playing on a local level, we are playing in the Champions League.
+In other words DAE is the digital equivalent of top sport where the bar is set fairly high.
 You will have to train as hard as you can muster in order to reach the required level of skill.
 Learning how to push yourself and constantly trying to exceed your boundaries is an essential trait of a DAE student.
 Accepting feedback and turning it into ways to improve yourself is a crucial attitude for a DAE student.

 What is (student)life in DAE like?
 What is the working regime like in DAE?

-Life in DAE can be tough due to the high workload and the high level of expectations in terms of skills.
-You won’t be able to handle this easily if you plan to act like a lone wolf.
-Integrating yourself into the student community is an essential element of student life in DAE.
-Help others where you can and be helped by other students where you need help is the essence of student life in DAE.
+Life in DAE can be tough due to the high workload and the high level of expectations.
+This becomes exceedingly difficult if you choose to isolate yourself.
+Integrating yourself in our very own DAE student community is an essential element of student life in DAE.
+Helping others where you can and receiving help from other students where you need help is and essential part of student life in DAE.

 Being able to compose a schedule and organize your work accordingly is crucial.
 Without proper time management, you will likely get overwhelmed.
 A DAE student plans his/her assignments well in advance in order to make all the deadlines.
-Working against deadlines is an essential element of your training in DAE.
-After all, missing your scheduled release date as a game studio could upset investors and even mean the end of the company.
+Working against deadlines is a crucial of your training in DAE.
+After all, missing your scheduled release date as an (indie) game studio could potentially upset stakeholders and even mean the end of acompany.

 How many hours of work am I expected to deliver on a weekly basis?